-David has been a member of the Society for at least 30 years and on the committee for the previous 18 months.
-David has lived in Islington for 40 years and during that time restored a house, brought up a family who could not afford to live in Islington, had a career in the City as an accountant in the Lloyds Insurance market, set up an active residents association and been active in different aspects of Islington life including campaigns to improve the built environment and social conditions and thoroughly enjoys all that Islington has to offer.
+David has been a member of the Society for more than 40 years and on the committee for more than 10 years.
+David has lived in Islington for half-century and during that time has restored a house, brought up a family who could not afford to live in Islington, had a career in the City as an accountant in the Lloyds Insurance market, set up an active residents association and been active in different aspects of Islington life including campaigns to improve the built environment and social conditions and thoroughly enjoys all that Islington has to offer.
 The only problem is in the lack of snow and mountains.

 Andrew has been a resident of Islington since 1978 and a school governor since 1981.
-Andrew was the past chair of Islington Society from 1999 to 2010, a councillor and a member of the Planning Committee from 1990 to 1998 and a member of the London Forum of Civic Amenities Society, Planning and Transport Committee.
+Andrew was the past chair of Islington Society from 1999 to 2010, a councillor and a member of the Planning Committee from 1990 to 1998 and a member of the London Forum of Amenity and Civic Societies, Planning and Transport Committee.
 Andrew regularly writes about cricket and transport issues.

 James Dunnett is a practising architect who has been a member of the Islington Society committee for about twenty years.
 He also writes about architecture and combines an interest in the Georgian past (he lives in a Georgian house) with an engagement with the theory and practice of architecture in the twentieth century .
 This means he is equally concerned with the legacy of the Modern Movement and how that is treated in Islington, in relation, for example, to Ashmount School or the legacy of Lubetkin and Tecton in Finsbury, and with guarding green spaces and the green environment generally.

 Stuart first lived in Islington in the 1960s and returned permanently in 1974.
-He has been a member of the Islington Society for the past 8 years and a committee member for the last 2 years.
-Stuart has been Director of Collaborative Learning since 1983 and has worked in London schools over 35 years.
-Stuart has also been an Ofsted inspector for English/EAL and has taught language and reading development for the Open University.
+He has been a member of the Islington Society for several decades and a committee member too.
+Stuart has been Director of Collaborative Learning since 1983 and has worked in London schools since 1974.
+He has also been an Ofsted inspector for English/EAL and has taught language and reading development for the Open University.